 Answer: Circus Performers

-By the mid 1910s, they began including ranked lists of popular performance music and sales.
-By the 1920s, they were covering developments in radio, and by the time the 1930s came along and jukeboxes were appearing across the nation, they began to publish what would go on to become the iconic Billboard Music Chart.
-By the 1960s, the amusement park/performer elements of the magazine were spun off into a separate publication, and Billboard completed its transformation into the music industry icon it is today.
+By 1907, they began covering the motion picture industry, but quickly shifted to covering music.
+By the 1920s, they even created a radio broadcasting station in addition to covering developments in phonograph and radio technology.
+By the time the 1930s came along and jukeboxes were appearing across the nation, they began to publish what would go on to become the iconic Billboard Music Chart.
+By the 1960s, the amusement park/performer elements of the magazine were spun off into a separate publications, and Billboard completed its transformation into the music industry icon it is today.